Hiking the Swiss & French Alps

 - Glacier Express train from Andermatt to Zermatt, Switzerland

-- 15 meals: All breakfasts and 5 dinners as listed (BD)
+- 14 meals: All breakfasts and 5 dinners as denoted (BD)

-- Cultural and historical expertise of our local guide throughout
+- Cultural and historical expertise of national guide throughout program

-- 3 gondola segments: Zermatt to Kleine Matterhorn – Zermatt area
+- 3 gondola segments: Zermatt to Klein Matterhorn – Zermatt area

-- Train and gondola from Zermatt to Rothern – Zermatt area
+- Train and gondola from Zermatt to Rothorn – Zermatt area

-- Train from Lauterbrunnen to Wengen – Wengen area
+- Train from Lauterbrunnen to Wengen (roundtrip) – Wengen area

 - Montenvers train from Chamonix to Mer de Glace – Chamonix area